anthonymashford/anthonymashford.github.io/_posts/2023-12-15-cool-access.md

 ## Configure Cool-Access

-The section below details how to configure Azure NetApp Files cool-access tier.
+The section below details how to configure Azure NetApp Files cool-access tier on Capacity Pools and Volumes as well as Retrieval Policy and Monitoring.

 ### Register the Resource Provider